wzljerry/Anton/README.md

 ```shell
 pip3 install -r requirements.txt
 ```
-There could be some requirements not listed in requirements.txt.
+Note: There could be some requirements not listed in requirements.txt.
 If you want to compile the LaTeX file, please ensure that you have installed LaTeX on your machine, please see <https://www.latex-project.org/get/>.
 Besides, if you want to compile the .tex file into .doc file, please install pandoc, see <https://pandoc.org/installing.html>.